poppadum/dynquee/README.md

 ## To Do
-- [ ] Genre matching is very dumb: make it more intelligent.
-Is there a master list of genres that EmulationStation uses somewhere?
+- [ ] Genre matching is very dumb: make it more useful.
+Is there a master list of genres that [Emulation Station][emulationstation] uses somewhere?

 ---

 ## Licence
-TBD

-BSD Licence - do what you like?
+This project is released under the [MIT Licence][licence].

 <!-- LINKS & IMAGES -->